polkadot-fellows/RFCs/text/RFC-0011-Remove Asset Sufficiency from Asset Hubs.md

 storage deposit.
 For this reason, governance has been extremely strict in granting sufficiency, so far only doing so to one asset (USDT).

-The concept of sufficiency can also be confusing for users and UX developers because it exposes low-level protocol decisions (like existence criteria).
-Further, it means that the existence criteria on Asset Hub are different than in other locations within the Polkadot system.

-But the ability to create accounts without the need for the user to interact with DOT brings user experience advantages.
-It allows applications to let users only use the asset(s) they are interested in without adding extra steps to their journey.

-With the introduction of the Asset Conversion pallet, the Asset Hub can entirely remove asset sufficiency in a secure way, while still allowing asset transfer without introducing intermediate steps in a user's (both sender's and receiver's) attempt to transer an asset.
+With the introduction of the Asset Conversion pallet, the Asset Hub can offer a new path to account creation.
+The current paths are:

+1. An account can have the existential deposit of DOT;
+1. An account can have the minimum balance of a sufficient asset;
+1. Someone else can create an account in the context of an asset class by placing a deposit in DOT.
+   This path is only available to the asset class's `Admin` or `Freezer`.

+This RFC proposes a fourth path that does not introduce prior steps for either the sender or receiver of the asset.

 ### Requirements